-Recruitment
+Recruitment and Induction policy

-The directors at [Broker’s Name Inserted here] interview all prospective staff to assess attitude, non technical skills, behaviour and technical skills (a written competency test is undertaken).
+The directors at [Name of firm] interview all prospective employee to assess attitude, non technical skills, behaviour and technical skills (a written competency test is undertaken).

-References, and where appropriate Regulatory References, are taken up on all new staff and retained for 6 years from the date they cease to be an employee of the firm.
+References, and where appropriate regulatory references, are taken up on all new employees and retained for 6 years from the date they cease to be an employee of the firm.

+This policy is to be read in conjunction with the following policies:-

+Training and competency

+Anti-bribery and corruption

 Induction

-Induction of new staff is managed by the Director’s Name.
-Induction includes presentations on Money Laundering, Data Protection, Treating Customers Fairly, Health and Safety, Conduct Rules and Company Culture.
+Induction of new employee is managed by the [Name of Director].
+Induction includes presentations on Money Laundering, Data Protection, Treating Customers Fairly, Consumer Duty, Health and Safety, Conduct Rules and Company Culture.

 Departmental procedures and computer system training is carried out by Department Managers or Team Managers.

-Induction checklist for new staff (template)
+Induction checklist for new employee (template)